aGGre55or/AROS_russian/README.md

 ## What's here?

 Here are the files for supporting the Russian language in the AROS.
+The main objective of this project is to updating language files in already installed AROS.

 ## Well-known problems